robomechanics/MiniRHex/Assembly/readme.md

   * Align the horn (now connected to the leg apparatus) to its key on the body of the servo.
     * Once the horn is flush against the body, connect the horn/shaft/leg apparatus to the servo motor.
-    * Connection: M2.5x25 bolts from McMaster
+    * Connection: M2.5 x 25 mm bolts from McMaster
   * Be sure to align the bottom slots!
   ![Slot Orientation](Images/slots.jpg)